 How is light refracted through a glass prism?

-When light travels from one medium to another, the speed of its propagation changes, which is why it ‘bends’ or is ‘refracted’.
+When light travels from one medium to another, the speed of its propagation changes, as a result, it ‘bends’ or is ‘refracted’.
 Now when light passes through a prism, it is refracted towards the base of the triangle.
+Refraction Of Light Through Prism is well illustrated in the diagram given above.

 The different colors in the spectrum of light have different wavelengths.
 Therefore, the speed with which they all bend varies depending on this wavelength, where violet bends the most, having the shortest wavelength and red bends the least, having the longest wavelength.

-Because of this, dispersion white light into its spectrum of colors takes place when refracted through a prism.
+Because of this, the dispersion of white light into its spectrum of colors takes place when refracted through a prism.

 Why does light split into its spectrum of colors in a prism but not in a glass slab?